FAQ for Graduate Student Applicants

 Do you require a portfolio?
 What should it include?

-Lifelong Kindergarten does not require a portfolio submission, but we are always interested to see examples of projects that you have worked on.
+Lifelong Kindergarten does not require an explicit portfolio submission, but we are always interested to see examples of projects that you have worked on.
 The best way to share examples of your work is to include relevant URLs in your application.

 What projects and themes will the Lifelong Kindergarten group be working on over the next few years?